Schedule Demo

 SOX internal control testing is necessary to evaluate the effectiveness and reliability of a company’s internal controls over financial reporting (ICFR).

-The primary purpose of this testing is to ensure that the internal controls are functioning properly and that they reduce the risk of material misstatements in financial statements.
+The primary purpose of this test is to ensure that the internal controls are functioning properly and that they reduce the risk of material misstatements in financial statements.

 SOX requires publicly traded corporations to evaluate their internal controls yearly and report on their efficiency.
 This assessment creates a double layer of accountability by requiring independent audits and management evaluations.